Using quantum theory to reduce the complexity of input-output processes: Methods

-Consider the following game.
-Alice initializes an $\varepsilon$-transducer in either $s_i$ or $s_j$ and seals it inside a black box.
-Alice gives this box to Bob and challenges him to infer whether $S^{(-1)} = s_i$ or $S^{(-1)} = s_j$, based purely on the transducers future black-box behaviour.
-We first prove that if (II) is true, then for each pair $(s_i,s_j)$ there always exists an input strategy $F_{ij}$ that allows Bob can discriminate $S^{(-1)} = s_i$ from $S^{(-1)} = s_j$ to arbitrary accuracy purely from the transducer's output behaviour.
+\jt{We also use the following game to elucidate the proof.} At time $t= -1$, Alice initializes an $\varepsilon$-transducer in either $s_i$ or $s_j$ and seals it inside a black box.
+Alice gives this box to Bob and challenges him to infer whether $S^{(-1)} = s_i$ or $S^{(-1)} = s_j$, based purely on the transducer\jt{'}s future black-box behaviour.
+We first prove that if (II) is true, then for each pair $(s_i,s_j)$ there exists an input strategy $F_{ij}$ that allows Bob to discriminate $S^{(-1)} = s_i$ from $S^{(-1)} = s_j$ to arbitrary accuracy purely from the transducer's output behaviour.